cowbell/cordova-plugin-geofence/README.md

 Geofence could override the previously one with the same `id`.

 *All geofences are stored on the device and restored to monitor after device reboot.*

+Notification could override the previously one with the same `notification.id`.

 ## Removing